jacksonargo/puppet-nfs/README.md

 The simplest use is to install and start the nfs service.

 In manfiests/site.pp:

     include nfs

 In hieradata/common.yaml:

     nfs::package: nfs
     nfs::service: nfsd

 ## Usage

 This module has one class:

     nfs {
         package => # The NFS package to install.
 Can be an array, e.g. 'nfs' service => # The NFS service to run.
 Can be an array, e.g. 'nfsd' }

-This module has 1 defined type: nfs::export {
+This module has 1 defined type:

+    nfs::export {
         share   => # The full path of the directory you want to share, e.g. /srv/nfs.
-Defaults to the title clients => # An array of computers to share with, e.g. ['192.168.1.0/24', 'mylaptop'] options => # An array of options for the share, e.g. ['rw', 'async', 'no_subtree_check'] }
+Defaults to title. clients => # An array of computers to share with, e.g. ['192.168.1.0/24', 'mylaptop'] options => # An array of options for the share, e.g. ['rw', 'async', 'no_subtree_check'] }

-The nfs class also includes the following optional hiera hashes: nfs::exports:          # A hash containing all the nfs::export resources. nfs::export_defaults:  # A hash of defaults for the nfs::export resource. nfs::mounts:           # A hash containing all the mount resources for you nfs mounts. nfs::mount_defaults:   # A hash of defaults for the mount resource.
+The nfs class also includes the following optional hiera hashes:

+    nfs::exports:          # A hash containing all the nfs::export resources.
+    nfs::export_defaults:  # A hash of defaults for the nfs::export resource. nfs::mounts:           # A hash containing all the mount resources for you nfs mounts. nfs::mount_defaults:   # A hash of defaults for the mount resource.

-Example
+Example lookups for common.yaml:

     nfs::export_defaults:
         clients:
             - 192.168.1.0/24
         options:
             - ro
             - all_squash
     nfs::exports:
         /srv/myshare:
             clients:
                 - mylaptop
             options:
                 - async
                 - no_subtree_check
     nfs::mount_defaults:
         ensure: present
         fstype: nfs
         dump:   0
         pass:   0
         options: defaults
     nfs::mounts:
         /shared/myserver:
             device: myserver:/srv/nfs

 ## Reference